jenshalm/sbt/src/sphinx/Launcher/Architecture.rst

 of safely doing file-based locks.
 This is used in two places directly by the
 launcher:

-1. Ensuring single-process access to the ivy cache.
+1. Locking the boot directory.
 2. Ensuring located servers have at most one active process.

 This feature requires a filesystem which supports locking.
 It is exposed via the `xsbti.GlobalLock` interface.

+*Note:  This is both a thread and file lock.
+Not only are we limiting access to a single process, but also a single thread within that process.*

 Service Discovery and Isolation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~